bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 }
 ```

 Note again that in the output of this transfer transaction we have `newOwner.publicKey`.
-This shows that Alice is transferring the ownership of the Meninas to anybody else.
+This shows that Alice has transferred the ownership of the Meninas to anybody else (newOwner).
 Furthermore, the input being spent is 0, as there is just one input.
+Additionally, note that the metadata field was used to update information about the painting (the price of the transaction, which increased to 30 mn.
+EUR etc.).

-So, finally you sign the transaction and send it to BigchainDB.
-You have now updated your asset and it is now not anymore you who will be able to transfer again the paint.
+You have now updated your asset and it is now not anymore you who will be able to transfer the painting, because someone else is the owner.

-That's it, we have created a paint asset.
+That's it, we have created a digital representation of a painting and transferred the ownership to another user.

 Congratulations!
 You have successfully finished your first BigchainDB tutorial.